Jeanie Descombes: Life after baseball

 In 1957, Descombes earned degrees in sciences and mathematics from Ohio Northern University.
 Then she signed up to teach dependent children at Ramey Air Force Base near Aguadilla, Puerto Rico, where she stayed for four years and learned to play golf.
 In 1962 she flew to France and taught girls physical education in Laon, being transferred to Châteauroux a year later.
 While in France, she took golf lessons from an English professional golfer who played during Bobby Jones’ era.
 She later received an opportunity to transfer in 1965 to the Clark Air Force Base in the Philippine Islands and returned to the United States in 1967, after deciding she wanted to become a professional golfer.

 Descombes spent 1968 playing golf in Grass Valley, California.
 After establishing an excellent four handicap she joined the LPGA.
 She then competed in U.S. Women's Open tournaments at Oregon, California, Florida and Minnesota.
 Besides her baseball and golf interests, she also officiated basketball, volleyball and softball.
 In 2003, she started the Washington State Women's Baseball Association and coached and served on the board during eight years.
 In the interim, she became a real estate agent.

-Currently, Descombes plays on a senior softball team and spends much of her time supporting women in sports, balancing her time between her business venture, a real estate school in Bellevue, Washington, as well as her duties for the vision and website committees of the AAGPBL Players Association.
+Descombes played on a senior softball team and spent much of her time supporting women in sports, balancing her time between her business venture, a real estate school in Bellevue, Washington, as well as her duties for the vision and website committees of the AAGPBL Players Association.
 The association was largely responsible for the opening of Women in Baseball, a permanent display at the Baseball Hall of Fame and Museum at Cooperstown, New York, which was unveiled in 1988 to honor the entire All-American Girls Professional Baseball League rather than individual baseball personalities.
 Descombes is still traveling as a supporter for the aforementioned exhibition internationally.